-It is time to warn the general population that the health dangers of vaping are very real as are the considerable downsides to it.
+It is time to warn the general population that the health dangers of vaping are very real as are the other considerable downsides to it.

-There is a widely held view amongst certain sections of the anti-tobacco establishment and public health sector (particularly in the UK) that warning the public of the dangers and downsides of vaping deters smokers from switching to the less harmful form of nicotine addiction.
-I don’t agree with that view and believe that a vast majority of smokers understand that vaping is less harmful than smoking.
+There is a widely held view amongst certain sections of the anti-tobacco establishment and public health sector (particularly in the UK) that warning the public of the dangers and downsides of vaping deters smokers from switching to the apparently less harmful form of nicotine addiction.
+I don’t agree with that view and believe that a vast majority of smokers do beleive that vaping is less harmful than smoking.

 I speak as an accomplished ‘excuse-giver’ during my years of being a chain-smoker, failing time and time again to quit.
 I’d clutch at any straw in an attempt to save my pride and hide my embarrassment & shame.
 I’m sure anyone who has smoked remembers those excuses after failed quit attempts.